s0k0/ReactNative/README.md

-# ReactNative
+# ReactNative Hello World
-Hello World app using React Native to connect to Flickr
+Dummy app using React Native to connect to Flickr API and display images from a fixed query